Citizen Way: Background

-The band released their debut single, "Should've Been Me", on the Fair Trade Services label on June 26, 2012.
+In 2012, the band decided to change their name to "Citizen Way".
+At that point, other bands going by the name "The Least of These" were increasing, so the group decided to change their name to avoid confusion.
+The group was signed by the label Fair Trade Services.
+The band released their debut single under their newly formed band name titled, "Should've Been Me", on the Fair Trade Services label on June 26, 2012.
 Their second single, "Nothing Ever (Could Separate Us)", was released in June 2013.
 Their third single, "How Sweet the Sound", was released on September 27, 2013, and has gone on to become their first No. 1 single.
 It has charted on Christian AC Indicator and Soft AC/Inspirational, reaching No. 1 on the Christian Soft AC/Inspirational chart on April 3, 2014.
 The single spent four weeks atop the Christian Soft AC/Inspirational chart.